xzel23/utility/README.md

 - CI workflow and deployment
     - The CI workflow has been completely rewritten.
-    - The Project has been migrated from OSS-RH to Maven Central Portal.
+    - The Project has been migrated from OSS-RH to Maven Central Publish Portal.
-    - Deployments are done through GitHub actions using JReleaser.
+    - Deployments are done through GitHub actions using JReleaser, snapshots are published to Maven snapshots.
     - Javadoc is automatically published to GitHub Pages after each succesfull CI build.
-    - Builds are now automatically published to either the Maven snapshots repository or Maven Central.

 - Introduce a BOM artifact
     - A new artefact `utility-bom` has been introduced that specifies the version for all modules.